jason137/gads/README.md

 gads
 ====

-materials for the GA intro to data science course (spring 2013)
+materials for the GA intro to data science class